boguszpawlowski/ComposeCalendar/README.md

     // now you can manipulate the state from scope of this composable calendarState.monthState.currentMonth = MonthYear.of(2020, 5)
     // or extract Calendar's current state:
-    Text("Current selection of the calendar is: ${calendarState.selectionState.selectionValue}") }
+    Text("Current selection of the calendar is: ${calendarState.selectionState.selection}") }

 ```

 ## Selection
+The selection is always represented by a list of dates.
+The specific behavior of the selection is dependent on the currently active selection mode.
-The library allows for 4 selection modes:
+The library allows for 4 selection modes, represented by an enum class:
-  - `None` - no selection allowed
+- `None` - no selection allowed - selection will always be an empty list.
-  - `Single` - only single day is selectable
+- `Single` - only single day is selectable - selection will have 0/1 elements.
-  - `Multiple` - a list of dates can be selected
+- `Multiple` - a list of dates can be selected.
-  - `Period` - selectable period - implemented by `start` and `end` dates.
+- `Period` - selectable period - implemented by `start` and `end` dates. - selection will contain all dates between start and the end date.

-Each of this modes maps to the `SelectionValue` with the same name.
-The default implementation of the
-state guarantees, that the value will be of the type allowed by the mode.

-## Additional features (TODO)
+The mode is a mutable property of the `SelectionState`, thus you can change the selection mode in the
+runtime.

+##### By default, changing selection mode will clear your selection.
+If you want different behavior, you have to create your `SelectionState` implementation and pass it into the `CalendarState`.
 ## License

     Copyright 2021 Bogusz Pawłowski